cynthiatreger/er-resiliency/README.md

 # Scope

-> No breaking news here, just an illustrated recap of the the recommendations and attention points highlighted here and there in the [Microsoft Expressroute documentation](https://learn.microsoft.com/en-us/azure/expressroute/) as well as in this [video](https://www.youtube.com/watch?v=CuXOszhSWjc).
+> No breaking news here, just an illustrated recap of the recommendations and attention points highlighted here and there in the [Microsoft Expressroute documentation](https://learn.microsoft.com/en-us/azure/expressroute/) as well as in this [video](https://www.youtube.com/watch?v=CuXOszhSWjc).

 This article focuses on [ExpressRoute](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction) Private Peering only, used to connect an On-Prem network and VNets in an [Azure region](https://azure.microsoft.com/en-us/explore/global-infrastructure/geographies/#overview).
 ExpressRoute connectivity is provided in [ExpressRoute peering locations](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-locations).

  ExpressRoute peering locations are entry points into the Microsoft backbone, Azure regions are where the Azure resources are hosted: distinct concepts at different locations.

 # 1. ExpressRoute components